wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 	Variables describe the system’s state within the dimensional space.
 		 A variable is an **instantiation** or **realization** of the abstract **potential** provided by the dimension.
 			 The variable’s value at any given moment or under specific constraints (e.g., through parametrization) represents a **specific state**within that dimensional framework.

+#### Second-Level Definition of a First-Level Definition
+##### Constraints as a Relational Structure: [[AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Components of Differentiation/Parametrization|Parametrization]]

 ### 3. Third-Level Differentiation (Definition of an Instance to a Defined Constraint within the Defined Dimension: Quantification Implemented by Value Assignment)